Hungary Job Interview Tips

 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

-Remember, how you dress is the one of the most important parts of being hired for available jobs.
+Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the Hungary dress code

 Punctuality is expected, so arrive at least 10 minutes before the job interview and turn off your cellphone.
 Smiling lightly show your friendly face.
 Firmly shake hands with everyone present showing your friendly face.
-When addressing someone, it is polite to use person's professional title and last name.
+When addressing someone, it is polite to use a person's professional title and last name.
 Maintain eye contact while talking to someone.
 Try to demonstrate some knowledge of Hungarian history, politics and culture.

 Do not sit until invited.
 Talk effectively demonstrating your knowledge of the industry and/or the company.
 Do not interrupt the interviewer and criticize former employers.